Granulated sugar: Stripped of nutrients, it’s not the best sugar you can consume. Photo courtesy SXC.

 GRANULATED SUGAR

 Granulated sugar is white refined sugar (pure white crystalline sucrose) ground to granules or grains.
 Most of the original flavor and color compounds are removed during processing.
 It is generally available to consumers in three sizes of grain (size of the crystal).
-Table sugar typically has a grain size about .5mm; this type of sugar is also called fine granulated sugar, regular sugar, standard granulated sugar and table sugar.
+Table sugar typically has a grain size of about .5mm; this type of sugar is also called fine granulated sugar, regular sugar, standard granulated sugar, and table sugar.
 Superfine sugar has a grain size of about .35mm (it is called caster sugar in the U.K.).
 On the other end of the spectrum, coarse-grained sugars, such as sanding sugar, are much larger, and the bigger surface area of the grains enables them to sparkle.

 Granulated sugar.
 Photo by Anne-Mette Pedersen | SXC.